dallaylaen/perl-Statistics-Approx-Bucket/README.md

 (precision of data)/(bin ratio).
 By default, data is assumed to be precise, so linear approximation is not used.

+# INSTALLATION

+Most likely, you need to install the latest stable version from CPAN:

+    cpanm Statistics::Descriptive::LogScale

+However, for installing this very package, the following can be used:

+    perl Makefile.PL
+    make
+    make test
+    make install

 # WHY THIS MODULE

 Initially it was started out as a quick and dirty performance analysis tool.